twilio/twilio-voice.js/README.md

 you can include in your project will be in the `/dist` directory. `twilio.min.js` is the minified version of the code.

-You can copy either thet `twilio.js` or the `twilio.min.js` file into your project and then provide a link to it in your html.
+You can copy either the `twilio.js` or the `twilio.min.js` file into your project and then provide a link to it in your html.
 For example:

 ```